List of Marvel Comics characters: C: Tom Corsi

-Thomas "Tom" Corsi is a character in American comic books published by Marvel Comics, most often appearing in X-Men stories.
-Tom first appears in The New Mutants #19 (1984) and was created by Chris Claremont and Bill Sienkiewicz.
+Thomas "Tom" Corsi is a character appearing in American comic books published by Marvel Comics, most often appearing in X-Men stories.
+Corsi first appears in The New Mutants #19 (1984) and was created by Chris Claremont and Bill Sienkiewicz.

-Tom Corsi is a member of the Westchester County Police Department.
+Tom Corsi is a police officer and member of the Westchester County Police Department.
 After the Demon Bear carries out an attack on Danielle Moonstar, the New Mutants bring her to the Mid-County Medical Center, where Corsi and Sharon Friedlander, an ER nurse, are kidnapped and possessed by the Demon Bear.
-The Demon Bear attempts to transform Corsi and Friedlander into his demonic slaves, but he is defeated the New Mutants.
-Tom and Sharon are returned to their human forms, but transformed to resemble Native Americans and enhanced in their abilities.
+The Demon Bear attempts to transform Corsi and Friedlander into his demonic slaves, but he is defeated by the New Mutants.
+Corsi and Sharon are returned to their human forms, but transformed to resemble Native Americans and enhanced in their abilities.

-Later, Tom and Sharon are mentally attacked by the Empath, causing them to fall into a sexual obsession with one another for several days.
-Afterwards, Tom spends time at the Xavier's School for Gifted Youngsters.
-Tom later battles the Reavers on Muir Island while being manipulated by the Shadow King.

-As part of Charles Xavier's Mutant Underground, he is asked to work at Our Mother of the Sacred Heart, a school for disabled children.
-When the school comes under attack by a group of Acolytes, Tom kills one of the Kleinstock Brothers and Sharon is slain by Joanna Cargill.
-The X-Men, summoned by Sharon before her death, defeat the Acolytes.

-Tom later becomes a teacher at Massachusetts Academy, a school for mutants run by the White Queen, where he teaches physical education to a small group known as Generation X. When the school is closed down, he moves back to the Xavier Institute, where Elixir is a student in his class.
-After M-Day, Corsi and Moonstar are fired due to the loss of 90% of the student body.
+Corsi becomes a teacher at Massachusetts Academy, a school for mutants run by Emma Frost, where he teaches physical education to the Generation X group.
+When the school is closed down, he moves back to the Xavier Institute, where Elixir is a student in his class.
+After M-Day, Corsi and Danielle Moonstar are fired due to the loss of 90% of the student body.

-Tom has enhanced strength and claims he can lift twice the amount of the world weightlifting record with relative ease.